satkar2001/NoteTakerLFT/README.md

-# NoteTaker - Full-Stack Note Management Application
+# NoteTakerLFT - Full-Stack Note Taking Application

-A modern note-taking application built with React, TypeScript, and Node.js that helps you create, organize, and manage your notes with a clean interface.
+A modern note-taking application built with React, TypeScript, and Node.js that helps you create, organize, and manage your notes with a clean and minmal interface.

 ## What It Does

 This app lets you create and manage notes with user authentication and real-time synchronization.
-You can write, edit, and organize your notes while they sync across all your devices when you're logged in.
-When you're offline, your notes are saved locally so you never lose your work.
+You can write, edit, and organize your notes while they sync to your account when you're logged in , so that you can access it on any of your devices.

 Key features include user registration and login, a rich text editor for formatting, search functionality to find notes quickly, and a responsive design that works on both desktop and mobile devices.

 ## How It's Built

-The frontend uses React 18 with TypeScript, built with Vite for fast development.
-We use Tailwind CSS for styling along with shadcn/ui components for a consistent look.
-React Router handles navigation between pages.
+The frontend uses React with TypeScript, built with Vite for fast development.
+Tailwind CSS was used for styling along with shadcn/ui components for a consistent look.

 The backend runs on Node.js with Express, using Prisma as the database ORM to connect to PostgreSQL.
-Authentication is handled with JWT tokens, and we use bcrypt for secure password hashing.
+Authentication is handled with JWT tokens, and bcrypt for secure password hashing.
 The API is documented with Swagger for easy reference.

 ## Getting Started